vmware-samples/euc-samples/macOS-Samples/macOS-POC-Guide.md

 1. In the wizard, click the *Go To MyVMware.com* link and download the Connector.
 1. After you have installed the connector on a server, return to the Access console and verify the connector is showing installed.

-> When ready to enable the Hub Services requiring Workspace ONE Access, you must migrate the directory synchronization from Workspace ONE UEM to Workspace ONE Access (using the steps outlined in the relevant documentation linked below).
+> When ready to enable the Hub Services requiring Workspace ONE Access, you must migrate the source of authentication from Workspace ONE UEM to Workspace ONE Access (using the steps outlined in the relevant documentation linked below).
 In Workspace ONE UEM, switch the Source of Authentication to Workspace ONE Access by navigating to *Groups & Settings > All Settings > Devices & Users > General > Enrollment* and on the *Authentication* tab you must choose **Workspace ONE Access** as the *Source of Authentication for Intelligent Hub*

 **Relevant Documentation:**